sweattep/anonymous_quotes/README.md

 >Buy the truth, don't sell it, also wisdom, discipline, and discernment.

 >Look, before God I'm the same as you; I too am fashioned from clay.

+>Complete your outdoor work, and prepare your field; after that, you can build your house.